QueraTeam/docker-ssh/README.md

 ## Key generation

-You need two pairs of SSH keys to establish a secure SSH connection.
+You need two SSH key pairs to establish a secure SSH connection without the risk of MITM (Man-In-The-Middle) attacks.
 We encode the private keys in base64 format to pass them as environment variables.

 ```shell